Business Regulatory Requirements

 Certain types of business require you to obtain a license in order for your business to operate legally, for example, operations in sectors including bookmaking, or the sale of alcohol require a license.
 Most business licenses are issued by the local authority that governs the area.
 Business licensing in Worcestershire is managed by the six district councils – here is an overview of Worcester Regulatory Services Licensing.

 Trading standards is a local government service that protects consumers and supports legitimate business.
 They ensure that all businesses trade safely and fairly, making sure that all aspects such as weights and measures, animal health and welfare and underage sales are complied with.
-In Worcestershire, Trading standards is part of Worcester Regulatory Services – their team can provide advice on trading standards to local businesses.
+Worcestershire Trading Standards can provide advice on trading standards to local businesses.

 If you are looking to operate your business from certain premises, or if you are looking to make changes to your premises to benefit your business, there is a good chance that you may need planning permission.
 To erect or alter buildings or other developments, you must seek planning permission from the local authority before the development is permitted.